loid-lab/blockchain-prototype/README.md

-# Simple Blockchain Prototype in Go
+# Simple Blockchain with Proof of Work in Go

 This is a minimal blockchain implementation written in Go.
-It demonstrates how a basic blockchain works by chaining blocks together using cryptographic hashes.
+It demonstrates how a basic blockchain works by chaining blocks together using cryptographic hashes and includes a simple Proof-of-Work (PoW) mechanism for mining new blocks.

 ## 🔧 Features

 - Creates a genesis block
 - Adds new blocks to the chain
-- Each block contains:
+- Each block includes:
   - Timestamp
   - Data (e.g. transactions)
   - Hash of the previous block
   - Its own SHA-256 hash
+  - Nonce (for PoW)
+- Implements Proof-of-Work:
+  - Adjusts difficulty using `targetBits`
+  - Mines blocks by finding a valid nonce
+  - Validates the PoW of each block

 ## 🧱 How It Works

 Each block stores data and references the hash of the previous block.
-When a block is added, a hash is computed from its content and the previous block’s hash, ensuring immutability.
+A SHA-256 hash is computed from the block content, the previous block's hash, and a nonce.
+The PoW algorithm ensures the resulting hash is below a target value, which enforces difficulty and secures the chain.

 ## 📦 Getting Started